ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 |   Adjustable              true
 ```

-Here, the deployment has two members, with 2048 MB of RAM and 10240 MB of disk allocated in total.
-This results in a "per member" allocation of 1024 MB of RAM and 5120 MB of disk.
-The minimum value is the lowest the total allocation can be set to.
+The deployment has two members, with 2048 MB of RAM and 10240 MB of disk allocated in total.
+The "per member" allocation is 1024 MB of RAM and 5120 MB of disk.
+The minimum value is the lowest the total allocation can be set.
 The step size is the smallest amount by which the total allocation can be adjusted.

 The `cdb deployment-groups-set` command allows either the total RAM or total disk allocation to be set, in MB.
-That means that to scale the memory to 2048 MB of RAM for each memory member of "example-deployment" you need to :
+To scale the memory to 2048 MB of RAM for each memory member of "example-deployment" you need to:
 `ibmcloud cdb deployment-groups-set member --memory 2048`

 ### Scaling via the API